Massachusetts House of Representatives' 2nd Essex district

-Massachusetts House of Representatives' 2nd Essex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
+Massachusetts House of Representatives' 2nd Essex district is one of 160 districts included in the lower house of the Massachusetts General Court.
 It covers part of Essex County.
-Republican Lenny Mirra of Georgetown represented the district from 2013–2023.
-Kristin Kassner of Hamilton has represented the district since February 2023.
+Democrat Kristin Kassner of Hamilton has represented the district since February 2023.

 Following redistricting efforts in 2021, the 2nd Essex shifted south, engulfing several communities in the old 4th Essex District.
 The district now includes the towns of Georgetown, Hamilton, Ipswich, Newbury, Rowley, and part of Topsfield.

 Locales represented

 The district includes the following localities: